Wollar

-The Wollar townsite is surrounded by land approved for coal exploration by the State government.
-The United States mining company Peabody Energy operates the nearby Wilpinjong open-cut coal mine.
-In a concerted strategy of depopulating Wollar, Peabody have purchased almost all the houses, land and churches in the village.

 History

 Aboriginal occupation

 The area was originally occupied by the Wiradjuri people.
 The nearby Goulburn River (into which the Wollar Creek flows) was an important route for Aboriginal people between the inland region and the Hunter Valley.
 'Wollar' is a Wiradjuri word meaning 'rock waterhole'.

 'Wandoona' pastoral run

 In January 1830 Richard Fitzgerald commenced paying quit-rent (land tax) of £7 15s per annum on a grant of one thousand acres of land on Wollar Creek (in Phillip county).
 The grant of land had been promised to Fitzgerald by Sir Thomas Brisbane, Governor of New South Wales, in February 1824.
 A “Village Reserve” was surveyed north of Fitzgerald’s land grant.
 Richard Fitzgerald had arrived in the colony as a convict in 1791.
 Through his agricultural knowledge and steadfastness he was given increasing responsibilities in public farming.
 Under Macquarie he held the position of superintendent of agriculture at Emu Plains.
 By the early 1830s Fitzgerald was a wealthy private landholder, with land grants in the Gulgong and Cassilis districts (including his holding on Wollar Creek).

 When Richard Fitzgerald died in 1840, his son Robert inherited the land on Wollar Creek.
 By this stage Robert Fitzgerald already had extensive pastoral holdings in the colony.
 He expanded the run at Wollar, named ‘Wandoona’, to encompass 5000 acres.

 Wollar Creek in the vicinity of Fitzgerald’s property became a favoured camp-site for stockmen travelling to Mudgee and Gulgong.